-We cannot do anything for God unless He helps us.
+We cannot do anything for God unless He strengthen and helps us.

 Moses Kills an Egyptian:

-However, on the very next day he discovered that at some of the Hebrews knew
+However, on the next day he discovered that at some of the Israelites knew

-what he had done, and he feared that many others might know about it.
+what he had done, and he feared that many others might find out about it.

 But God still loved Moses and helped him to escape from Egypt.
 Now it